open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

         - If the scope is 'external' - ignore this event (if you are a servicing agent and not a discovery agent)
       - if the _to_ section is not specified:
         - If the scope is 'internal' or 'all'
           - Consider whether the contents of the envelope is something you want to service.
 If you are not sure, ignore this event.
-Otherwise return a servicingManifest in a _publishManfests_ event containing the relevant manifests of the services you offer that can meet the request.
+Otherwise return a servicingManifests in a _publishManfests_ event containing the relevant manifests of the services you offer that can meet the request.
         - if the scope is 'external' - ignore this event.
   * _publishManfests_ - Ignore this event if you did not ask for mandates from another agent.
   * _uninvite_ - Leave this conversation (i.e. stop responding to all events from this conversation_id)